lancedikson/singletone/README.md

 // "playing"
 ```

+For more information and examples look at the tests.

 ## Contribution

 If you want to send some PR, checkout `develop` branch please.
 It contains the latest commits.